ronkok/Hurmet/docs/en/manual.md

 Inside a user-defined function, Hurmet supports code blocks and some additional control words.
 That is, words such as _if_ and _else_ can control execution of a _block_ of statements, not just one expression.
-A code block is distinguished from other code by its indentation.
-That is, in a block, the beginning of every logical line is indented by the same amount.
+Statements between the `if` statement and an `end` statement are in the block.
 Example:

 ```
 if a ≤ b
   x = a + b²
   y = 2 x
+end
 ```

-Indentation may be done with only with spaces, not with tabs.
-I usually indent by four spaces.
+Indentation is not significant to the parser but is very useful to humans reading the code.
+I usually indent by two spaces.

-A decrease in indentation is treated by Hurmet as equivalent to an `end` statement in some languages.

 <dl class="bold-term">